prof-tejera/homework-4-scarvelh/README.md

 `npm i && npm start`

-Please Note:  the app is running in a docker environment on one off my test servers.
+Please Note:  the app is running in a docker environment on one of my test servers.
 Source code have been checked in to the homework site.
 Open [http://74.208.183.29:3000](http://74.208.183.29:3000)